Comparison File № ICELAN

 • Lake Sørvágsvatn (optical illusion lake)

-🌋 Iceland, Iceland
+🌋 Iceland

 Iceland's waterfalls, geysers, Northern Lights, and midnight sun are extraordinary — but the tourist surge since 2010 has made it one of Europe's most expensive destinations.
 The Ring Road is a conveyor belt of selfie-stops, Reykjavik's Golden Circle is overrun, and a beer costs $15.

-🐦 Faroe Islands, Denmark
+🐦 Faroe Islands

 The Faroe Islands have Iceland's dramatic volcanic landscapes — sea stacks, puffin colonies, grass-roofed villages, cascading waterfalls into the ocean — but with a fraction of the visitors and an even more raw, primordial atmosphere.
 The village of Gásadalur, with its cliff-edge waterfall, is one of the North Atlantic's great sights.